UK court backs Meghan in dispute over privacy with publisher

 In response, Meghan apologized for misleading the court about the extent of her cooperation with the book’s authors.

-The duchess said she didn’t remember the discussions with Knauf when she gave evidence earlier in the case, “and I apologize to the court for the fact that I had not remembered these exchanges at the time.”
+The duchess said she didn’t remember the discussions with Knauf when she gave evidence earlier in the case, and apologized “for the fact that I had not remembered these exchanges at the time.”

 “I had absolutely no wish or intention to mislead the defendant or the court,” she said.